Back Pain Treatment Begins with Conservative Therapy

 A minimally invasive procedure is an option when:

-- Conservative back treatments have failed
+- Conservative back pain treatments have failed

 - Pain, numbness and spasms have persisted for an extended period of time

 Many of the people who come to Inspired Spine have been living with severe back pain for many years.
 They’ve tried every possible treatment alternative to avoid the trauma of traditional open surgery.
 But their pain still restricts their work, leisure, and even normal activities of everyday life.
-For them, minimally invasive keyhole surgery is the lifeline they’ve been waiting for.
+For them, minimally invasive spinal surgery is the lifeline they’ve been waiting for.
 See their Inspired Stories.

-Get Our Patient Guide!
+Get Our Free Patient Guide!